codevibe-de/fiae-chess/README.md

 ### CSV

-Contains a letter (see "Pieces" above) for each piece.
+- Contains a letter (see "Pieces" above) for each piece.
-Empty segment means no piece.
+- Empty segment means no piece.
-White pieces are defined by a capital letter (e.g. "Q") and black pieces with lowercase ("q").
+- White pieces are defined by a capital letter (e.g. "Q") and black pieces with lowercase ("q").
-The file uses a comma (not semicolon) for separation.
+- The file uses a comma (not semicolon) for separation.
+- The last line contains the keyword "black" or "white" to define the next moving player